This section welcomes articles that examine the state of a specific subfield or topic.

 Sect.
 26 - Foreign Policy

-The section welcomes papers, panels and roundtable proposals on the broad range of topics related to the study of foreign policy, including foreign policy decision making and the role of leadership and beliefs; domestic versus international sources of foreign policy; and the integration of the studies of foreign policy and international politics.
-The section encourages papers that develop new theories or subject theoretically-driven propositions to rigorous empirical testing, as well as those that advance or extend foreign policy as a field of study.
-Of special interest are proposals that evaluate arguments from multiple perspectives—either with a multimethod approach or by exploring different levels of analysis; all methodological and theoretical approaches are welcome.
-Email a question to Section 26.
+This section welcomes papers, panels and roundtable proposals on the broad range of topics related to the study of foreign policy.
+Some examples of topics include foreign policy decision making, the role of leadership and beliefs, the impact of national and international institutions on foreign policy behavior, domestic versus international sources of foreign policy; and the integration of the studies of foreign policy and international politics.
+Different methodological and theoretical approaches are welcome, as are mixed-methodological approaches.

 Sect.
 27 - International Organizations & Cooperation